yugabyte/yugabyte-db/doc/pg_partman.md

  * p_parent_table - parent table of the partition set.
 Must be schema qualified and match a parent table name already configured in pg_partman.
  * p_batch_count - an optional argument, this sets how many times to move the amount of data equal to the p_batch_interval argument (or default partition interval if not set) in a single run of the function.
 Defaults to 1.
  * p_batch_interval - an optional argument, a time interval of how much of the data to move.
 This can be smaller than the partition interval, allowing for very large sized partitions to be broken up into smaller commit batches.
 Defaults to the configured partition interval if not given or if you give an interval larger than the partition interval.
  * p_keep_table - an optional argument, setting this to false will cause the old child table to be dropped instead of uninherited after all of it's data has been moved.
-Note that it takes at least two batches to actually ininherit/drop a table from the set.
+Note that it takes at least two batches to actually uninherit/drop a table from the set.
  * Returns the number of rows moved to the parent table.
-Returns zero when child tables are all empty.
+Returns zero when all child tables are empty.

 *undo_partition_id(p_parent_table text, p_batch_count int DEFAULT 1, p_batch_interval bigint DEFAULT NULL, p_keep_table boolean DEFAULT true) RETURNS bigint*
  * Undo an id-based partition set created by pg_partman.
 This function MOVES the data from existing child partitions to the parent table.
  * When this function is run, the trigger on the parent table & the trigger function are immediately dropped (if they still exist).
 This means any further writes are done to the parent.
  * When this function is run, the **undo_in_progress** column in the configuration table is set.
-This causes all partition creation and retention management by the run_maintenance() function to stop.
+This causes all partition creation and retention management to stop.
  * If you are trying to un-partition a large amount of data automatically, it is recommended to run this function with an external script and appropriate batch settings.
 This will help avoid transactional locks and prevent a failure from causing an extensive rollback.
 See **Scripts** section for an included python script that will do this for you.
  * By default, partitions are not DROPPED, they are UNINHERITED.
 This leave previous child tables as empty, independent tables.
  * Without setting either batch argument manually, each run of the function will move all the data from a single partition into the parent.